didijazz/didijazz.github.io/resume/index.md

 * Liaised with the Australian Trade Commission to acquire corporate sponsorship for performances in Japan.
 * Composed press releases which resulting in press coverage in Sydney, Osaka, Guangzhou and Jakarta.
 * Promoted music events to an EDM list of 800+ people in Sydney, Shanghai, Beijing, Guangzhou, Tokyo and Osaka.
-* Produced and deployed regular YouTube video content with up to 35,000+ views per video
+* Produced and deployed regular YouTube video content with up to 35,000+ views per video.
 * Applied video SEO, achieving first-page YouTube search results for 'jazz vocals'.
-* Created and administered Facebook Groups and Business Pages for Didi Mudigdo, Jazz in Guangzhou and Sydney Jazz Open Mic
+* Created and administered Facebook Groups and Business Pages for Didi Mudigdo, Jazz in Guangzhou and Sydney Jazz Open Mic.

 **IT**
 * Designed and maintained the company website and blog using WordPress embedded into RapidWeaver using custom PHP code.